 "WHEN THE SOUL WANTS AN EXPERIENCE, SHE THROWS AN IMAGE OUT FRONT AND STEPS INTO IT." ~ MEISTER ECKHART

 Unveiled (working title) chronicles my intimate photographic encounters with hundreds of women over more than a decade, and how this work has touched and changed us.
-Inspired by my own liberating experience in front of the camera, I opened Lolo's Boudoir in Sausalito in 2004, a studio dedicated to women's self-discovery, and since, hundreds of women of all ages, stages and walks of life have come to be photographed by me, nude.
+Inspired by my own liberating experience in front of the camera, I opened Lolo's Boudoir for women's self-discovery in 2004, and since, hundreds of women of all ages, stages and walks of life have come to be photographed by me, nude.

 While most photography of women has been dominated by the male gaze, this book is about women looking at themselves.
-Ultimately, Unveiled is a book about awakening – to our skin, our hearts, our aliveness.
-In a world where the body is still sold, shamed, being legislated over and used for commerce, a world that likes to provoke and hang it all out, Unveiled lets a woman restore her relationships to her body, and retain a bit of her feminine mystery.
-An evocative, lush and thrilling book, it offers an important artistic and literary contribution to a cultural dialog of and about women and the ownership of their lives – and bodies.
+An timely and thrilling tribute, a contemporary rite of passage for women's awakening to their own skin and aliveness, it offers an important artistic and literary contribution to a cultural dialog of and about women and the ownership of our bodies–and our lives.
 Unveiled is everywoman's story, bound to get under your skin.